AnyChart/docs.anychart.com/Common_Settings/Text_Formatters.md

 ##Formatters List

 Along with usage of special tokens which helps to define the source of text you can set options which helps to format numeric values in the text.
+Curly brackets delimit options which follows the token.

  Here is the list of these options:

 <table width="700px" class="dtTABLE">
 <tr>